mayasharma2110/Keep-Riding/README.md

 * Checked the links in navigation bar and footer worked.
 * Checked the navigation bar showed the user what page they were on with a bottom border.
 * Checked the navbar is responsive - collapses on small screens and expands on medium and larger size screens.
-* Checked the links in the navigation bar change color and become bold when you hover over them.
+* Checked the links in the navigation bar change colour and become bold when you hover over them.
-* Checked the links in the footer change color when you hover over them.
+* Checked the links in the footer change colour when you hover over them.

 ## Index.html

 * Checked the hero-image2 is responsive and changes in height on different devices.
-* Checked the 3 sub-headings in index.html change color when you hover over them.
+* Checked the 3 sub-headings in index.html change colour when you hover over them.

 ## Prices.html
+* Checked the 3 sub-headings in prices.html change colour when you hover over them.
+* Checked the elements are reponsive to different size devices.

 ## Contact.html

-* Tested the "contact us" heading changes colour when you hover over it.
+* Checked the "contact us" heading changes colour when you hover over it.
-* Tested the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options and also enter some text in the enquiry textarea.
+* Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options and also enter some text in the enquiry textarea.
-* Tested the form only takes a email with a @ in the field.
+* Checked the form only takes a email with a @ in the field.
-* Tested the form is responsive to different size devices, the label, input and textarea widths change based on the device the website is viewed on.
+* Checked the form is responsive to different size devices.
+The label, input and textarea widths change based on the device the website is viewed on.

 ## Online validation